Powerful Visible Patterned Events

 They’re continuing to take lives in that area today.

-The two-state solution that everyone outside of Israel wants to happen — which is the politically correct context for the long-term future of that setting — will be extremely difficult to achieve.
-Tribal forces inside the Israeli group with current political power want to take even more Palestinian land and turn it into settlements for their tribe.
+The two-state solution that almost everyone outside of Israel wants to happen — which is the politically correct context for the long-term future of that setting — will be extremely difficult to achieve.
+Some powerful tribal forces inside the Israeli group with current political power even want to take even more Palestinian land and they want to turn that land into additional settlements for their tribe.

-That taking of that land is absolutely enraging for those Palestinians.
+That taking of that land is absolutely enraging for those Palestinians who believe it's their land by right and group entitlement.
 They’ll be extremely unhappy with any two-state solution that continues to let those behaviors be ‘the norm’ for interactions between the groups.

 THERE ARE CORE TOOLS THAT CAN CREATE PEACE AND A SENSE OF US

-There are some core tools and approaches we can use almost everywhere to reduce risk and damage if we know what they are.
-We almost never use those tools in strategic or even tactical ways, even when they’re relevant to the situation at hand.
-We almost always react to those triggers and are often surprised when those events happen.
+There are some core tools and approaches to creating inter group Peace that we can use almost everywhere to reduce risk and damage if we know what they are.
+We almost never use those tools in strategic or even tactical ways, even when they’re directly relevant to the situation at hand.
+We almost always react to those triggers and we're often surprised when those events happen in our inter group settings.

 We shouldn’t be surprised.
-We should very intentionally build plans, strategies, approaches, and even tactics for getting the people in a setting to not slip into conflicted behavior.
+We should very intentionally build plans, strategies, approaches, and even tactics for getting the people in a setting to not slip into conflicted behavior that puts areas into dangerous and damaging trajectories and behaviors.

 We need to understand the extreme value and high impact of being Us.

 The instincts triggered by being Us in any setting can be extremely useful to us.
-We need to learn how to do a much better job of creating a sense of Us in all of our inter group settings for the people who live there.
+We need to learn how to do a much better job of very intentionally, skillfully, and explicitly creating a sense of Us in all of our inter group settings for the people who live there.

-Gaza can and should be a learning opportunity for us all.
-The people who’ve been running that territory and that setting had done absolutely nothing to create a sense of Us for the people there before the conflict.
+The people who’ve been running that territory and that setting have done absolutely nothing to create a sense of Us at any functional or perceptual level for the people living there before the conflict.

-The people with power over that setting didn’t have Peace as a goal.
+The people with power over that setting for the past decades didn’t actually have Peace as a goal.
 They didn’t do the kinds of things you need to do in a setting to make it a Peaceful and trusted place to be, or to give the people who live there a sense of being Us or even friends with each other.

 Ugly things happened in Gaza.

-We need to see and understand what those people from those groups are now doing to each other in very visible and extremely intentional ways as they react to those horrible events and create the context for what will happen there now and, in the future, to everyone in that setting who’s involved and affected by those events.
+We need to see and understand what those people from those groups have done to each other in very visible and extremely intentional ways as they reacted to those horrible events and so we can create the context for what will happen there now and, in the future, to everyone in that setting who has been involved and affected by those events.

 INSTINCTIVE BEHAVIOR WAS TRIGGERED IN GAZA